chrper80/Milestone-project2/README.md

 * Go to Contact page
     * Fill in the form and send it, a confirmation should come up
     * Turn off the wifi and repeat the above process, an error message should come up
+    * When the form is sent it should reset
     * Go to the hamburger menu and try all the items
     * Scroll down to the footer and test all the items, make sure everything opens in new windows